TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 14/Numbers 14.39.md

 ---

-And Moses told these words unto all the children of Israel: and the people mourned greatly.
+Moses told these words to all the children of Israel: and the people mourned greatly.